-Langtang and Helambu offer GHT through-hikers a range of options from technical routes to easy trails suitable for winter hiking and mountain biking.
+The Helambu and Langtang Valley region offers GHT through-hikers a wide range of options from technical routes to easy trails suitable for winter hiking and mountain biking.

 An enjoyable village-to-village trek that is ideal in the winter-season and for those preferring a lower-altitude route links The Last Resort to Betrawati via Ratnaule, Pokhari Bhanjyang, Golphu, Kharnaitar and then to Betrawati (total 6-8 days, local teahouses en route).
 At any point along this route you can branch north towards Langtang and cross one of the Tilman passes, Kangja (Ganja) La or Gosainkund to arrive at Syabrubesi.
 A road links Betrawati with Syabrubesi as well as a number of trails that head into the Ganesh Himal.

 Shivapuri, the highest point on the northern Kathmandu valley rim, offers a stunning viewpoint (2732m, 6hrs) of the city below, especially on a clear night when the lights imitate the stars above.
 There are many trails, which often causes confusion, so take a guide who knows the way.